Lighters Up (Lil' Kim song)

-"Lighters Up" is a single written and recorded by rapper Lil' Kim appearing as the first single off her fourth album, The Naked Truth.
+"Lighters Up" is a single written and recorded by rapper Lil' Kim appearing as the first single from her fourth album, The Naked Truth.
 It was produced by her ex-boyfriend, record producer Scott Storch.
 The song has a similar tone to Damian Marley's "Welcome to Jamrock".
 It was released on August 30, 2005.
 The album was originally due to be released September 13, but was delayed until September 27 because Queen Bee Entertainment felt that sales would not hold with the single "Lighters Up".
 The single debuted at number 100 on the Billboard Hot 100, then quickly climbed up to number 31.
 The single had a moderate chart performance in the United Kingdom, peaking at number 12 on the UK Singles Chart.

 In 2013, the song was voted the best Brooklyn anthem by MTV.

 Background

 As the first single from the Naked Truth, the single did reasonably well, creating hype for the album.
 However, due to the late follow-up, along with little promotions, the single performed less well than previous singles by Lil' Kim.
 The song is about Kim cautioning people about the dangers and conditions of certain parts of Brooklyn.
 The video features cameo appearances by Mary J. Blige, Freddie Foxxx, her brother Chris and Maino.

 There was also an official remix of the song featuring Tego Calderón.
 The song featured a new verse and ad-libs from Calderon, as well as a new intro from Kim, but no new verses from Kim.
 A limited edition CD single featuring this remix was given away with purchases of "The Naked Truth" album exclusively at Target.

 The music video of the song starts with the chorus of the clean version of "Shut Up Bitch", which they say "Shut Up, Chick" instead.
 The video was directed by Kirk Fraser in New York City, peaked at #1 on BET 106 & Park.

 Two versions of the song were released.
 The original, which features cities throughout the US and overseas during the hook, and another version titled "Lighters Up (Welcome To Brooklyn)", which features spots throughout Brooklyn during the hook.

 Lauryn Hill wanted to feature on the song but due to label issues it never happened.